Skip to main content

 Shaping Europe’s digital future

-The EU cybersecurity certification framework for ICT products enables the creation of tailored and risk-based EU certification schemes.
+The EU's Cybersecurity Certification Framework for Information and Communication Technology (ICT) products enables tailored and risk-based EU certification schemes.

 The certification framework will provide EU-wide certification schemes as a comprehensive set of rules, technical requirements, standards and procedures.
 The framework will be based on agreement at EU level on the evaluation of the security properties of a specific ICT-based product or service.
 It will attest that ICT products and services that have been certified in accordance with such a scheme comply with specified requirements.